South Africa's political parties

 To help you get the political picture, here's a summary of the history and policies of

-South Africa's major political parties – including one not officially represented in
+South Africa's major political parties - including two brand-new one parties, the EFF

-Parliament, and one that no longer exists but is important historically.
+in Parliament, and one that no longer exists

-The African National Congress (ANC) is the governing party of South Africa,
+National Congress (ANC) is the governing party of South Africa, supported

 Founded in 1912 as the South African Native National Congress, it aimed to bring